 There must also be an immigrant visa immediately available once the USCIS makes its decision.
 If you are an immediate relative of a U.S. citizen or lawful permanent resident, a visa is always available for people who otherwise qualify.

 The VAWA program can be a lifeline for people suffering from abuse at the hands of spouses or family members, but it can be hard to navigate the process.
-An immigration attorney can help.
+A top-rated law firm for immigration representation can help.

 If you are interested in seeking VAWA protection, contact Yew Immigration Law Group.
 We have years of experience with these petitions.